labsyspharm/harvardtissueatlas/_software/minerva.md

 # name of the software
 title: Minerva
 # summary of the tool
-description: Minerva is a suite of software tools for interpreting and interacting with complex images, organized around a guided analysis approach.
-The software enables fast sharing of large image data that is stored on Amazon S3 and viewed using a zoomable image viewer implemented using OpenSeadragon, making it ideal for integration into multi-omic browsers for data dissemination of tissue atlases.
-Check out the Minerva Wiki to learn more about the software and for news.
+description: Minerva is a suite of lightweight software tools that enables interactive viewing and fast sharing of large image data.
+With **Minerva Author**, users can import an image and generate a multi-waypoint, annotated **Minerva Story** that walks viewers through their data.
+Minerva Stories are hosted on the web and viewed through a web browser (no download required!), making them ideal for sharing large-scale image data as part of tissue atlases.
 # thumbnail image, can be a logo too
 image: software/minerva_v2.png